Device Capabilities

 }

-Users can programmatically retrieve device capabilities using the API.
+Users can programmatically retrieve complete device information (including capabilities) using the API.
 Below are examples in both Node.js and Python.

 - NodeJS